UBC-Astrophysics/qn_stat/README.md

 * Mean
 * Median
 * Hodge-Lehman (HL)

 The best combination of robustness and efficiency is Q<sub>n</sub> and Hodges-Lehmann.
+This calculates the efficiency of the estimators relative to the mean and standard derivation which are the most efficient for a normal distribution.
 ~~~
 heyl@evi qn_stat-master% python robusttest.py
 Mean Qn value:     1.00005